Zenlytic/zenlytic-docs/docs/4_data_modeling/6_join.md

 ### Composite Keys

 In many situations you will have many to many relationships in your data.
 For example, let's think about a SaaS application that has tables `users` and `workspaces`.
 A user can be a part of one or more workspaces, which means we'll need a "bridge" table called `user_workspaces` that shows which users have access to which workspaces.
 If we set up joins (identifiers) in the `user_workspaces` view as follows the join will happen as we expect.

+Note: This just handles choosing of the correct bridge table, it does not construct a join like `a.user_id=b.user_id and a.workspace_id=b.workspace_id`.
+For that behavior, use a custom join mentioned above.

 ```
 version: 1